pfansi/code-quiz-app/README.md

 - if timer decrementing is equal to zero then no more questions.

-- Result score is shown and suer asked if he want to save result.
+- Result was shown and the user asked if he wanted to save the result.

 - if the user wants to save the result - he needs to enter his initial.

-- if result is saved , previous result can be view by pressing a button .
+- if the result is saved , the previous result can be viewed by pressing a button .

 ## Git Repository